by AG (JD student)

 One of the most persistent myths about bipolar disorder is that people who are diagnosed are not able to keep a job, much less succeed at post-secondary education and have challenging, rewarding careers due to the drastic fluctuations in mood .

-While the question of ability and function falls on a spectrum rather than being black or white, this statement is simply not true.1
+While the question of ability and function falls on a spectrum rather than being black or white, the notion that Bipolar Disorder is completely disabling is simply not true.1

 James T. R. Jones, Professor of Law at the University of Louisville, Louis D. Brandeis School of Law, has written extensively about mental illness in legal education and academia in general .
 Kay Redfield Jamison, Ph.D. is a clinical psychologist and Professor of Psychiatry at the Johns Hopkins University School of Medicine .
-Raheem Hakim is a Harvard University graduate, educator and public speaker .
-All three have bipolar disorder and are prominent advocates for people with serious mental illness.
+Raheem Hakim is a Harvard University graduate, educator and public speaker.
+All three of these accomplished individuals have bipolar disorder and are prominent advocates for people with serious mental illness.

-Despite the growing number of people who have spoken out about their diagnoses, many are still hesitant to disclose for fear of being passed up for promotions or being viewed differently than their peers.
+Despite the growing number of people who have spoken out about their diagnoses, many are still hesitant to disclose this personal information for fear of being passed up for promotions or being viewed differently than their peers.

 The Americans with Disabilities Act (ADA) affords some protection against workplace discrimination, but it is contingent on an employee’s disclosure of their illness, which typically stems from a request for workplace accommodations.
 This can make the choice to “come out” even more stressful for those grappling with bipolar disorder.

-Thankfully, there are organizations committed to securing the civil rights of people with mental illness and changing common misconceptions of the public.
+Thankfully, there are organizations committed to securing the civil rights of people with mental illness and changing common misconceptions that the public often holds.

 In 2011, the Judge David L. Bazelon Center for Mental Health Law filed a complaint on behalf of a young attorney in Louisiana who was granted a conditional license to practice law due to her diagnosis .
 As of June 2014, the Department of Justice has informed bar associations across the country that determining a qualified candidate’s ability to practice law based on a mental health diagnosis may be a violation of federal law, stating that applicants should be judged on conduct rather than the condition itself, which is as biological in nature as any other disability that would not be subject to discrimination so long as the applicant is able to perform his or her duties as an attorney .
 This is extremely encouraging because it takes the focus off judging the diagnosis onto behavior.